Volatile-bearing mineral atmospheres of hot rocky exoplanets as probes of interior state and composition: Results

-Helium is abundant in low-$z$ (SOLAR) atmospheres, with the vast majority of its inventory remaining in the atmosphere.
+Helium is abundant in low-\metal (SOLAR) atmospheres, with the vast majority of its inventory remaining in the atmosphere (>90\%; see Fig. \ref{fig:ingassing}; melt concentrations are $< 0.07$ wt\% over the tested range).
 This reflects its low solubility, based on mechanical incorporation into interstitional sites in the melt structure \citep{carroll1994noble}.
-It is therefore independent of \fOtwo, and changes in its partial pressure are due to differences in the mean-molecular weight of the atmosphere \citep[cf.][]{bower2019linking}.
+Its solubility law is therefore independent of \fOtwo, yet, there is an apparent dependence of $p$He on \dIW{} in Fig. \ref{fig:outgassing}, which arises due to evolving $\bar{m}$ of the atmosphere with \fOtwo, particularly affecting light gases such as He (cf. Eq. \ref{eq:mmw_effect}).
+The changes in $\bar{m}$ are driven by Si-outgassing in reducing and O$_2$-formation in oxidising atmospheres (see Sec. \ref{results:atmo_comp:Si} and \ref{results:atmo_comp:O}).
+Consequently, increased $p$He leads to greater dissolution of He under these conditions (Fig. \ref{fig:ingassing}).